yami2200/visualnovelcreator/CONTRIBUTING.md

 ## 🚩 Testing :

 I'm developping the software alone for now, I don't specially spend so much time on testing the software.
-So, if you want to help me by testing the software and by reporting any bugs, issues you found; your help will be really appreciated.
+So, if you want to help me by testing the software and by reporting any bugs, issues you found : your help will be really appreciated.

 ## 🧤 Suggestion :